jshaffstall/anvil-practices/tips-and-tricks.md

 ## [Copy To Clipboard](https://anvil.works/forum/t/copy-to-clipboard-button/1817/10)

-Add the following Javascript funtion your Native Libraries section of your app:
+Add the following Javascript funtion to your Native Libraries section of your app:

 ```
 <script>